joa1pedro/Uno/README.md

 - For Challenging a +2 or +4 `challenge [cardIndex] optional[Color] optional[uno]`.

-For playing a card in your hand you can just type play Ex.:
+For playing a card in your hand you can just type play For example:
 ```bash
 play [1]
 ```
-If your card is a Wild Card.
-You are going to need tell the next color also. just specify the color after the card Ex.:
+"If you have a Wild Card, you must also indicate the next color.
+Simply specify the color immediately after playing the card.
+For example:
 ```bash
 play [2] yellow
 ```
-If you have just 2 card in your hand, playing the next card will make you stay with just 1 card in hand.
+If you currently hold only two cards, playing the next card will leave you with just one card in hand.
-In that case, if you don't want to be forced to draw 2 cards next turn, you need to say UNO! in the console too Ex.:
+To avoid being compelled to draw two cards on the next turn, it is essential to announce 'UNO!' in the console as well.
+For example:
 ```bash
 play [3] uno
 ```